Workers

 Communication with Render

-Workers communicate with your render view through the Storage API:
+Workers communicate with the render view through the Storage API:

 // Worker writes data